We will be going in-depth, analyzing the best safety razors in this guide.

 - Quality control still an issue but less than before

-The majority use chrome to give it a layer of protection from the elements and if you use proper techniques to take good care of it, it will last for a very long time.
+The majority use chrome to give it a layer of protection from the elements, and if you use proper techniques to take good care of it, it will last for a very long time.

-However there will also be a risk of the chrome plate chipping off and that could be the beginning of the end if that happens.
+However, there will also be a risk of the chrome plate chipping off.
+And that could be the beginning of the end if that happens.

-- Stainless finish will not corrode
+- The stainless finish will not corrode

 - Superb build quality and craftsmanship